Organr

 How to Set Up a Shared Family Calendar That Actually Works

-A step-by-step guide to creating a shared family calendar that keeps everyone in sync, reduces scheduling conflicts, and brings calm to your week.
+A step-by-step guide to creating a shared family calendar that keeps everyone in sync and actually gets used.

 Every family needs a calendar.
 The problem is that most families have several: one on the kitchen wall, another in a parent's phone, school schedules pinned to the fridge, and sports practice times that somehow only one person knows about.
 The result is missed events, double bookings, and the constant nagging feeling that you are forgetting something.